Advanced connectivity requirements for the SendPro Mailstation

 Reverse lookups of the SendPro Mailstation IP addresses will resolve to Amazon AWS servers.
 Amazon AWS is the primary DNS record for the IP address.

 If you are unable to connect to the internet, ask your IT department to check the internet settings before you contact Pitney Bowes.
-If you still need assistance, please use the Contact Us options below.
+If you still need assistance, please contact us.